robinsonraju/robinsonraju.github.io/_posts/books/2016-10-16-FunctionalThinking.md

 > "Given Erlang’s impressive fault-tolerance capabilities, there are likely tail-recursive loops in production that have run for **years** (!) uninterrupted."
 [`emphasis and exclamation added by self. `]

+**_Excercise to self_**

+1. Write a closure (function that returns a function) in Clojure.
+2. Write a function in Clojure that uses partial function. (partial is a function which takes a function f and a fewer-than-required number of arguments and returns a partially applied function that’s invokable when you supply the remaining arguments)

 ### Chapter 4 : Smarter, Not Harder
 > "Even if you don’t care about functional languages such as Scala or Clojure, functional programming will enter your life through the langauge(s) you now use as they evolve."